Quantum Programming Without the Quantum Physics: Related Works

-In classical computing, ``probabilistic programming'' has come to mean the writing of code that samples from infinite or even continuous distributions, possibly employing a post-selection construct that filters the samples for desired features \cite{vandeMeentEtAl2021IntroductionProbabilisticProgramming}.
-The resulting artifact is often not readily executable with reasonable resources, may have subtle semantics arising from singularities \cite{Jacobs2021ParadoxesProbabilisticProgramming}, and is used more like a formal model for statistical inference than an executable program.
-QPP can perhaps one day be adapted for similar modeling and analysis of quantum processes, though whether that can be useful is unknown.
+In classical computing, ``probabilistic programming'' has come to mean writing code that samples from infinite or even continuous distributions, possibly employing a post-selection construct that filters the samples for desired features \cite{vandeMeentEtAl2021IntroductionProbabilisticProgramming}.
+The resulting artifact is often not readily executable with reasonable resources and may have subtle semantics due to singularities \cite{Jacobs2021ParadoxesProbabilisticProgramming}.
+It is used more like a formal model of a stochastic process supporting statistical inference than an executable program.
+QPP can perhaps be adapted for similar modeling and analysis of quantum processes, though whether that can be useful is unknown.